Last updated on November 12th, 2024 at 01:32 am

 The purpose of drones

 Before diving into people’s experiences and drone regulations, let us see what drones are and what we use them for.
-Right from the start, you might be surprised that drones are not only used in professional filmography and for fun.
+Right from the start, you might be surprised that drones are used not only for professional filmography but also for fun.
 There is a whole range of industries in which they found their place.
 Here are just some of them:

 We have already written about drone service as a game-changer in real estate marketing.
 So, you may have heard about it.
-However, drones are also helping with bringing food to our table.
+However, drones also help bring food to our table.
 And on top of that, they are saving lives, quite literally.
 For some time now, UAVs have been delivering supplies to hospitals worldwide.
 It is hard to see that as a downside.

 On the other hand, besides all that important stuff, the drone is a fun piece of tech to play with.
 So, there is no surprise because so many people have and fly them.
 And there is nothing wrong with that.
 However, you should follow the rules if you do so.